iantar1/Philosophers/README.md

 		The initial value of a semaphore depends on the problem at hand.
 Usually, we use the number of resources available as the initial value.

-✅what is thread:
-	->
-✅what is deadlock:
-	:when two or more thread are unable to proceed because each is waiting for the other to release a resource or take some other action.
-✅what is the deffrent between thread and processe what is semaphore what is defrent between semaphore and mutex what is atomic operation what is race condition